Koushika-B/M1_Information_Center_Management_System_-UTIL-/1_Requirements/README.md

 **Strengths**

-a) Simple and easy to use
+* Simple and easy to use
-b) Increased library engagement
+* Increased library engagement
-c) Efficient cloud data management
+* Efficient cloud data management
-d) Highly secure, scalable & reliable
+* Highly secure, scalable & reliable
-e) Mobile access
+* Mobile access

 **Weakness**

-a) The data stored is prone to cyber hacks
+* The data stored is prone to cyber hacks
-b) Costly and expensive
+* Costly and expensive
-c) Complicated to operate
+* Complicated to operate
-d) Online systems require high-speed internet connectivity
+* Online systems require high-speed internet connectivity
-e) Risk of computer virus
+* Risk of computer virus

 **Opportunities**